TobilobaOk/Excecutive-Power-Bi-Report/README.md

 # Excecutive-Power-Bi-Report

+**Overview**

-Developed an interactive Power BI report that evaluate sales performance and profitability across a European pharmacy distribution within 8 countries and 31 regions from July 2024 to June 2025.
-The analysis uncovers key insights and trends to support  business growth
+This project presents an executive Power BI analysis of a European pharmacy distribution network, covering 8 countries and 31 regions between July 2024 and June 2025.
+The report focuses on evaluating sales performance, profitability, and key business drivers to support data-driven decision-making.

+**Objectives**

+Analyze revenue and margin distribution across regions

+Evaluate performance by store type and size

+Identify top-performing product categories

+Assess promotion effectiveness

+Highlight opportunities for growth and optimization